athertahir/deep-learning-time-series-forecasting/chapter_20/Lab18.md

 it is trained.
 This means

 results may vary when the model is evaluated.
 You can try running the model multiple times and calculate an average of model performance.
-Thebuildmodel()below prepares the training data, defines the model, and fits the model on the training data, returning the fit model ready for making predictions.
+The buildmodel()below prepares the training data, defines the model, and fits the model on the training data, returning the fit model ready for making predictions.